jyablonski/nextjs_praq/apuntes.md

   - More examples are in `/app/page.tsx`
   - If you prefer writing traditional CSS rules or keeping your styles separate from your JSX - CSS Modules are a great alternative.

-`clsx` is a library that lets you toggle class names based on some state.
-If an invoice status is `pending` or `paid`, then change the color accordingly.

-`.ts` Files are Typescript files.
-This is the language used for modern web apps.
-It's statically typed Javascript.

-`.tsx` Files are extended Typescript Files to enable React Components for Next.js.
-These files contain JSX which allows you to write HTML into React.

 To run the App, run `pnpm dev`.

 Fonts play a significant role in the design of a website, but using custom fonts in your project can affect performance if the font files need to be fetched and loaded.